digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/domain.rst

 ..
 Copyright (c) 2023 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-HA on the Domain
+HA on the Synchronization Domain
-################
+################################

-The diagram shows a domain containing the topology manager, mediator, and sequencer components.
+The diagram shows a sync domain containing the topology manager, mediator, and sequencer components.

 .. _components-for-ha:
 .. image:: canton-components-for-ha.svg
    :align: center
    :width: 60%

-A domain is fully available only when all components are available.
+A sync domain is fully available only when all components are available.
 However, transaction processing still runs even when only the mediator and the sequencer are available.

-As all of the domain components run in separate processes, HA is architected per component.
-This means that in an HA deployment, the domain is not deployed as a domain node (which would run the mediator, sequencer, and manager in a single process).
+As all of the sync domain components run in separate processes, HA is architected per component.
+This means that in an HA deployment, the sync domain is not deployed as a node (which would run the mediator, sequencer, and manager in a single process).

 Sequencer
 ---------

 Sequencer HA depends on the chosen implementation.
 For example, when using a ledger such as `Hyperledger Fabric <../../../../canton/usermanual/domains/fabric.html>`_, HA is already set up.
 Multiple sequencer nodes must be deployed.

-The domain returns multiple sequenced endpoints, any of which can be used to interact with the underlying ledger.
+The sync domain returns multiple sequenced endpoints, any of which can be used to interact with the underlying ledger.

 Database Sequencer
 ~~~~~~~~~~~~~~~~~~